yanatan16/yanatan16.github.io/races/fall-2020-boulder-skyline-challenge/index.markdown

 Note that both Bear Peak's and Flagstaff Mountain's true summits are off-trail.
 For Flagstaff, it is sufficient to get to the high point of the Ute trail, where the 4-way trail intersection is, near the summit area.
 And for Bear, it is sufficient to reach the summit pole just shy of the scramble.

+**SAFETY**: The Skyline Traverse is hard.
+Do not underestimate how long it will take.
+Check the weather before you go out.
+Bring a rain jacket just in case.
+Bring enough water.
+Go with experienced runners/hikers if you are unsure.
+If you ever feel unsafe, you can exit the couse at many points by descending to the East (towards Boulder).

 ## Entry

 To enter, you must donate $10 (or more!) to the [Boulder Area Trails Coalition (BATCO)](http://www.bouldertrails.org) in support of the [Trail Around Boulder](http://www.bouldertrails.org/trail-around-boulder/).